MohamedEmary/graduation-project/discussion/first-term/discussion.md

 The ever-evolving landscape of cyber threats demands constant innovation in the field of cryptography.
 Existing encryption algorithms, while providing valuable protection, are often riddled with limitations.
 Computational complexity can hinder performance, and the rise of quantum computing casts a shadow on the future of established methods.
 This project presents a groundbreaking departure from tradition, introducing a novel encryption algorithm that leverages the potent combination of polynomials and root finding methods.

 This paper delves into the intricate details of the algorithm, meticulously explaining each step of the encryption and decryption processes.
 We provide a comprehensive analysis of its performance, Comparing it with established methods such as AES, showcasing its significant speed advantage.

 \pagebreak

+# Problem & Project Aim

+Encryption, regardless of its application, inevitably requires some processing time.
+This could be for file encryption on a disk or network encryption via a VPN.
+The extent of this slowdown is contingent on the encryption algorithms employed and, crucially, the proficiency of the programmer who crafted the encryption and decryption code.

+Algorithms with high computational complexity can become performance bottlenecks, particularly for systems necessitating real-time data encryption and decryption.
+This can adversely affect real-time applications such as video conferencing, secure voice calls, or high-speed data transfers.
+The processing delays induced by encryption can result in lag, disruptions, and a bad user experience.

+The aim of this project is to develop a high-speed encryption algorithm that can be used for real-time applications.
+The algorithm should be able to encrypt and decrypt data at a much faster rate than traditional encryption algorithms, then it will be used to encrypt and decrypt data in real-time messaging web application.

+\pagebreak